kcdragon/mongration/README.md

 # Mongration

-Mongration is a tool for migrating data from one version to the next.
-It is designed to have the same interface as ActiveRecord's migrations but be used with Mongoid (mongoDB ODM) instead of a SQL-based database.
+Mongration is a tool for migrating data.
+It is designed to have the same interface as ActiveRecord's migrations but be used with Mongoid instead of a SQL database.

-There are only two supported Rake tasks currently, `db:migrate` and `db:migrate:rollback`.
-It also only supports the numeric-based file names ("001_add_foo_to_bar.rb") and not the date-based file names ("20140101_add_foo_to_bar.rb")
+Currently, there are only two supported Rake tasks, `db:migrate` and `db:migrate:rollback`.
+It only supports the numeric-based file names ("001_add_foo_to_bar.rb") and not the date-based file names ("20140101_add_foo_to_bar.rb").

-There are no generators.
-Creating the migration file is left to the developer.
+There are no generators; creating the migration file is left to the developer.

 ## Installation